 TOP 10 REASONS TO SUPPORT THE ARTS

-4. Arts are good for local merchants.
-Attendees at nonprofit arts events spend $24.60 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters.
-Attendees who live outside the county in which the arts event takes place spend twice as much as their local counterparts ($39.96 vs. $17.42)?valuable revenue for local businesses and the community.
+5. Arts drive tourism and revenue to local businesses.
+Attendees at nonprofit arts events spend $31.47 per person, per event, beyond the cost of admission on items such as meals, parking, and babysitters—valuable commerce for local businesses.
+34 percent of attendees live outside the county in which the arts event takes place; they average $47.57 in event-related spending.
+Arts travelers are ideal tourists, staying longer and spending more to seek out authentic cultural experiences.

 9. Arts improve healthcare.
 Nearly one-half of the nation’s healthcare institutions provide arts programming for patients, families, and even staff.
-78 percent deliver these programs because of their healing benefits to patients?shorter hospital stays, better pain management, and less medication.
+78 percent deliver these programs because of their healing benefits to patients—shorter hospital stays, better pain management, and less medication.